-181 2.
-Shoemaker Island complex contains 2 tracts of land and is 3 miles long; There are 3 burn units (labeled A-C) and is approximately 341 acres and can be divided into smaller areas (Figure-6).
+2. Shoemaker Island complex contains 1 tract of land and is 3 miles long; There are 4 burn units (labeled A-D) and is approximately 465 acres and can be divided into smaller areas (Figure-6).

-184 3.
-Unit A is grazed and was not deferred in 2012.
+3. Unit A is a hay meadow that was hayed in early August of 2014.
+The north firebreak is a gravel county road on the west and a two track on the east and Platte River on the south.
+Mowed lines will be used on the east and west.
+Unit B is grazed and was not deferred in 2014.
 The south, east, and west boundaries will be mowed lines and the north boundary is cropfield and gravel county road.
-Unit B is a haved meadow.
-The south, 185 east, and west boundaries will be moved lines and the north boundary is a gravel county road.
-Unit C is 186 a native grassland that was moderately grazed in 2012.
+Unit C is a hayed meadow.
+The south, east, and west boundaries will be mowed lines and the north boundary is a gravel county road.
+Unit D is a native grassland that was moderately grazed in 2014.
 The north and east firebreak is a two track road and the south firebreak is the Platte River.
+The are two residence to the north of Unit A and one north of the northwest corner of Unit B.